 This country page contains, or links to, DG ECFIN’s recent analytical work on the economy of Romania.

-In 2015 the Commission made four country-specific recommendations to Romania to help it improve its economic performance.
-These are in the areas of: implementation of the programme; public finances, taxation and pensions; labour market, wage-setting, education and health; state-owned enterprises.
+In 2016 the Commission made country-specific recommendations to Romania to help it improve its economic performance.

 The Commission publishes macroeconomic forecasts for the EU and the Member States three times a year, in the spring (May), in the autumn (November) and in the winter (February).
 These forecasts are produced by the Directorate-General for Economic and Financial Affairs (DG ECFIN).